Want to have your say? Register to our Patient Participation Group

 These are run every Tuesday afternoon at the main surgery.
 Patients with asthma (including children) and chronic chest problems will be sent appointment either yearly (in the month of their birth) of six monthly in between.
 We also regularly recall patients with chest problems by sending written appointments.
 If you receive a suggested appointment time but are unable to keep it, please contact reception so a more convenient time can be arranged.

-Asthma clinics are run by our Nurse Practitioners, Clinical Pharmacist and Assistant Practitioners with special training in chest problems, they are all supported by Dr Thorogood.
+Asthma clinics are run by our Nurse Practitioners, Clinical Pharmacist and Assistant Practitioners with special training in chest problems.
 We have specialised diagnostic equipment and a range of theraputic devices so we can accurately diagnose problems and supply medication / devices suited to individual needs.
 Visit the National Asthma Campaign's website.

 4 out of 5 diabetic patients on St Catherine's list are now cared for by our surgery diabetic clinic.
 Patients should make an annual appointment in the month of their birth, and a six monthly check up in between.
 At each appointment you will be given a blood test form for use prior to your next appointment.
 Open the link above to learn more about our services.
 Visit the Diabetes UK (formally the British diabetic Association) website.

-Patients annual reviews will be undertaken by our Assistant Practitioners, and Dr Wilson or ANP Liz Bull, While our Six Monthly reviews will be undertaken by the Practice Nurses and Assistant Practitioners.
+Patients annual reviews will be undertaken by our Assistant Practitioners, and Dr Wilson (Wednesday Afternoon) or ANP Liz Bull (Friday Afternoon), While our Six Monthly reviews will be undertaken by the Practice Nurses and Assistant Practitioners.

 Patients known to have ischaemic heart disease (angina and/or previous heart attack)are invited to attend this annual clinic run from St Paul's.